AIMHEctor/Processing_Mobile_Dataset/README.md

 ##  Processing_Mobile_Dataset
 **Using python to process mobile data**

-* Split large CSV files into small, based on time intervals
+* Split large CSV files into small, based on time intervals(1s)
 * Build the transmission direction of the packet and integrate the "direction" and "Length"
 * Preprocessing "Length" to bulk integrate tags and data into NPZ files